stevinz/awesome-game-engine-dev/README.md

 Curated list of resources related to the development of game engines (tools that improve and speed game creation).
 Specifically toward the development of high-level, fully featured game engines (e.g., Godot / Unity).

-This would include things typically not found in low-level game engines, app / game frameworks, or graphics libraries (e.g., MonoGame / SDL).
+This includes things typically not found in low-level game engines, app / game frameworks, or graphics libraries (e.g., MonoGame / SDL).
 Most importantly of which would be a visual scene editor, but also capabilities like scripting, physics, asset management, special effects, monetization, etc.

 <br />